pourmalek/covir2/README.md

 * Individuals - Behavior of individual people

+* Communities - Behavior and mass action of large groups of people

 * Pharma - Behavior of the Pharma that develop, sell, produce, and ship vaccines and medications

 * Researchers - Behavior of researchers that produce scientific evidence